salleuska/fastCPPP/README.md

 --calcDisc=TRUE \
 ```

-Notice that for each folder there is a script named `model.R`, including a statistical model coded in nimble, with inits and constants, and (optional) discrepancy functions.
+Notice that for each folder there is a script named `model.R`, including a statistical model coded in nimble, with initial values and constants, and (optional) discrepancy functions.
 It also contains the details on MCMC settings for the first MCMC run.

 ```bash
 --dirExample               ## path to folder containing files for input and outputs